Readri205/MS3_Plant_Manager/README.md

 ## Testing
 Testing information can be found in a separate [testing.md](https://github.com/Readri205/MS2_Project/blob/master/testing.md) file.
 ### Known Bugs and Issues
-* On some screen sizes at 280px in portrait mode, the pie charts on the 'Home' page can become squeezed and will not render appropriately.
+* On some screen sizes at 280px in portrait mode, the images can become squeezed and will not render appropriately.
 Testing on devices such as *Galaxy Fold* (Chrome Developer Tools) evidenced this issue.
 Future site updates will look at other charting options to allow more flexible media query solutions for various screen sizes.
-* On some screen sizes 320px in portrait mode the search menu text box sometimes squeezes outside the frame.
-Whilst aesthetically, not pleasing for the user the search function still works.
-Due to time constraints this function will be amended in future releases.
+* Note that on a mobile device the 'collections' drop down creates a 'mobile' type drop down selection that can be confusing initially, compared to a desktop drop down.
+* Note that on a mobile, the drop down lists can prove 'sticky' on selection with touch screen and sometimes go through to the wrong selection.

 ## Deployment